 Do Jews Believe in Heaven and Hell?

-She was curious because her Christian friends always spoke about heaven and hell, but she never heard about it at home or in Hebrew school.
+Then I asked her why she asked this question.
+She told me she was curious because her Christian friends always spoke about heaven and hell, but she had never heard about it at home or in Hebrew school.

-The Torah makes this distinction when it says, “Esau was a skillful hunter, a man of the field, while Jacob was a wholesome man, dwelling in tents.”
-(Genesis 25:27).
+The Torah makes this distinction when it says, “Esau was a skillful hunter, a man of the field, while Jacob was a wholesome man, dwelling in tents” (Genesis 25:27).

-In the case of Esau, his blessing mentions earth first and then heaven because his descendants will enjoy the pleasures of earth and hope for the World to Come.
-Yaacov’s descendants are first promised heaven, the World to Come, and secondly given the physical world, not for mere pleasure, but as the means to achieve their spiritual goals.
+In the case of Esau, his blessing mentions earth first and then heaven, because his descendants will enjoy the pleasures of the earth and constantly yearn for the World to Come.
+Jacob’s descendants are first promised the spiritual bliss of heaven [the World to Come], and second the physical world, not for mere pleasure, but as the means to achieve their spiritual goal.

-It is significant that the word mitzvah - מצוה is related to “tzavta - צוותא” which means connection.
-It is through the physical mitzvot that finite man is able to connect to the infinite God and thereby acquire a portion in the World to Come.
+It is significant that the word מצוה–mitzvah [commandment] is etymologically related to the Aramaic word צוותא–tzavta, which means “connection.”
+It is through the physical commandments that finite man is able to connect to the infinite God and thereby acquire a portion in the World to Come.

 This is why many Jews focus on good deeds and action and don’t talk about heaven and hell.
-We focus on the means rather than the ends and simultaneously transform the world into a more refined and spiritual dwelling.
+We see the fulfillment of God's commandments as an end in themselves.
+Rather than simply a self-gratifying tool to gain reward, the commandments connect us to God and simultaneously transform the world into a more moral, refined, and spiritual dwelling.

 Rabbi Bentzion Kravitz